 Move.com Group relies on certain technology licensed from third parties.
-This technology includes the software for 360 DEG. virtual viewing of apartments and houses licensed by IPIX, the computer systems of Cendant Mortgage, which allow Move.com Group to satisfy offers for home mortgages, customer content and advertisement targeting software licensed by Broadvision, Inc., database technology licensed by Oracle Corporation and FileMaker, hardware licensed by SUN Microsystems, Inc. and Dell Computer Corporation, and database and operating system technology licensed by Microsoft Corporation.
+This technology includes the software for 360 DEG. virtual viewing of apartments and houses licensed by IPIX, the computer systems of Cendant Mortgage, which allow Move.com Group to satisfy offers for home mortgages, customer content and advertisement targeting software licensed by Broadvision, Inc., database technology licensed by Oracle Corporation and FileMaker, hardware licensed by SUN Microsystems, Inc. and Dell Computer Corporation.
 All of these licenses are critical to Move.com Group's ability to satisfy its expectations for the quality of its products and services.
 Move.com Group's ability to generate revenue from Internet commerce may also depend on data encryption and authentication technologies that it may be required to license from third parties.
 We cannot assure you that such technology licenses will be available at all, that they will be available on reasonable commercial terms or that they will operate as intended.